top of page

 5. WRITING FOR CHANGE

-Charles Dickens wrote A Christmas Carol in less than six weeks in the fall of 1843.
-Richard Henry Horne, a friend of Dickens's, had compiled and published a report from a three-year investigation by the Children’s Employment Commission in 1843.
+Richard Henry Horne, a friend of Dickens, reported on a three-year investigation by the Children’s Employment Commission in 1843.
 With thousands of pages of observations and testimonies, the report drew attention to the serious problem of child labor in Great Britain.
-Dickens originally planned to publish an essay in response, but in need of money for his family and hoping to reach a wider audience, he decided instead on a short story.
-With A Christmas Carol, Dickens helped people of all economic backgrounds understand how the Industrial Revolution and its ties to greed had violated the rights of vulnerable people.
-Much of Dickens's work pointed out the plight of poorer children, and because of his work and the work of authors like him, people began to want the innocence and joy of childhood to be preserved.
-Foundations were established,
+Dickens originally planned to publish an essay in response but, in need of money and hoping to reach a wider audience, he decided instead on a short story.
+With A Christmas Carol, Dickens helped people understand how the Industrial Revolution and its ties to greed had violated the rights of vulnerable people.
+Much of his work highlighted the plight of poor children - fueling the desire to preserve the innocence and joy of childhood.
+As public sentiment shifted, foundations like the National Society for the Prevention of Cruelty to Children were established, and various Factory Act laws were passed limiting child labor.

 These pictures depict children working in dangerous factory conditions and helped expose the dark side of the Industrial Revolution.